 NOTE: Part repair under warranty

-Keep in mind that these costs are estimates and costs can increase or decrease depending on where the home is, the specific issues with your system, how old your equipment is, and whether or not you’ve been having annual maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
+Keep in mind that these costs are estimates and costs can increase or decrease depending on where the home is, the particular issues with your system, how old your equipment is, and whether or not you’ve been having yearly maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
 If your AC has seen its last summer and replacement is more likely, take a moment to look at our air conditioner pricing guide.